 - Normally, the goal ratio in a sport determines the likelihood of a match ending as a tie.
 If matches are made even, we would expect to see many draws relative to the goal ratio.

 - We would expect to see the player dominating matches losing them often if the above theory is correct.

-But this is what we did see when we tested these hypotheses:
+And this is what we saw when we tested those hypotheses:

 - Bad players report being subject to manipulation just as often as better players.